LucasFaustman/cavitycrawler/README.md

 ## Assumptions

 1. A linear to quadratic time complexity is probably fine.
+A video explaining this decision can be found here: https://www.youtube.com/watch?v=qERyn6lWKas&ab_channel=LucasFaustman

 ## Solution formulation